The Cotton Candy Making Machine That Made Widely Consumed Cotton Candy Possible was Co-Invented by a Dentist

 Cotton candy reached its current form and became accessible to the masses thanks to the efforts of Dentist William Morrison and candy maker John C. Wharton in 1897.
 That year, the two got together and invented an electric machine that would first melt crystallized sugar, then spin the melted sugar such that it would be forced through tiny holes in a screen, which would create the threads of cotton candy.
 These threads could then be collected into a container.
 In their case, they sold them initially in small chipped-wood boxes.
 This entire process could be done quite quickly and easily, which is essential when selling cotton candy as it’s hygroscopic and has a very large surface area, so gathers moisture from the air quickly causing it to lose its fluffy texture, turning into sticky/coarse strands, particularly in humid regions.

 Morrison and Wharton introduced their machine and cotton candy to a widespread audience at the 1904 St. Louis Fair, which was actually originally called the Louisiana Purchase Exposition.
 That fair also helped popularize the ice cream cone, Dr. Pepper, Hot dogs in buns, Hamburgers, and peanut butter in America.
-(Although, contrary to what you might read elsewhere, it is not where any of these things first debuted to the public, not even close on many of them, such as peanut butter, which has been made since as early as 1000 BC.
-It just helped popularize them).
+(Although, contrary to what you might read elsewhere, it is not where any of these things first debuted to the public.
+It just helped popularize them.)

 If you liked this article and the Bonus Facts below, you might also like: